chaakash/hello-world/README.md

 # hello-world

-This is to be done for exercise 3
+hi everyone my name is Akash Deep Chauhan.
+I like to play soccer and badminton.